Eulith/armor-cli/README.md

 ./run.sh get-whitelist --draft
 ```

-## Account (Gnosis Safe) Utility Commands
+## Vault (Gnosis Safe) Utility Commands
-Armor can't work without its Safe.
+Armor can't work without its vault (Gnosis Safe).
 We have some basic utility commands to do basic transfers in and out
 of the safe with owner approval.

 View the Safe's balance of a given token